-(vii) Participate in the AMVER system while engaged on any voyage where the vessel is navigated in the open sea for more than 24 hours.
-Copies of the AMVER Bulletin are available at: AMVER Maritime Relations, USCG Battery Park Building, Room 201, New York, NY 10004–1499.
-Phone 212–668–7764; Fax 212–668–7684.
+(vi) Participate in the AMVER system while engaged on any voyage where the vessel is navigated in the open sea for more than 24 hours.
+Copies of the AMVER Bulletin are available at: AMVER Maritime Relations, USCG Battery Park Building, 1 South Street, Second floor, , New York, NY 10004–1499.
+Phone 212–668–7764.

+REASON: Edits from most recent AMVER Manual.

 (4) Vessels operated more than 200 nautical miles from the nearest land must:

-(i) Be equipped with two VHF–DSC radiotelephone installations meeting the requirements of paragraph (a)(1) of this section, except that VHF radiotelephone installations without DSC capability are permitted until one year after the Coast Guard notifies the Commission that shore-based sea area A1 coverage is established;
+(i) Be equipped with two VHF–DSC radiotelephone installations meeting the requirements of paragraph (a)(1) of this section.
+REASON: MF-only radiotelephone equipment no longer exists, and with the Coast Guard termination of MF distress services is no longer appropriate.

-(ii) Be equipped with an MF–DSC radiotelephone transmitter and receiver meeting the requirements of paragraph (a)(2) of this section, except that a MF radiotelephone installation without DSC capability is permitted until one year after the Coast Guard notifies the Commission that shore-based sea area A2 coverage is established;

-(iii) Be equipped with either:
+(ii) Be equipped with either:

 (A) A DSC-capable independent single sideband radiotelephone meeting the requirements of paragraph (a)(3)(iii)(A) of this section and that is capable of operating on all distress and safety frequencies in the medium frequency and high frequency bands listed in §80.369(a) and (b), on all of the ship-to-shore calling frequencies in the high frequency bands listed in §80.369(d), and on at least four of the automated mutual-assistance vessel rescue (AMVER) system HF duplex channels; or

-(B) If operated in an area within the coverage of an INMARSAT maritime mobile geostationary satellite in which continuous alerting is available, an INMARSAT B, C, M, or Fleet F77 ship earth station, or an INMARSAT A ship earth station if installed prior to February 12, 2004.
+(B) If operated in an area within the coverage of an GMDSS-recognized mobilesatellite in which continuous alerting is available, a GMDSS-recognized ship earth station meeting the requirements of §80.1101(b)(8) or (9).

+REASON: Simplify updates through §80.7 Incorporation by reference.

-(iv) Be equipped with a reserve power supply meeting the requirements of §§80.917(b), 80.919 and 80.921, and capable of powering the single sideband radiotelephone or the ship earth station (including associated peripheral equipment) required by paragraph (a)(4)(iii) of this section, including the navigation receiver referred to in §80.905(a)(5);
+(iii) Be equipped with a reserve power supply meeting the requirements of §§80.917(b), 80.919 and 80.921, and capable of powering the single sideband radiotelephone or the ship earth station (including associated peripheral equipment) required by paragraph (a)(4)(iii) of this section, including the navigation receiver referred to in §80.905(a)(5);

-(v) Be equipped with a NAVTEX receiver conforming to the following performance standards: IMO Resolution A.525(13), as revised by IMO Resolution MSC.148(77) and ITU–R M.540–2 (all incorporated by reference, see §80.7);
+(iv) Be equipped with a NAVTEX receiver meeting the requirements of §80.1101(b)(1);

+REASON: Simplify updates through §80.7 Incorporation by reference.

-(vi) Be equipped with a Category I 406–406.1 MHz satellite emergency position-indicating radiobeacon (EPIRB) meeting the requirements of §80.1061;
+(v) Be equipped with a Category I 406–406.1 MHz satellite emergency position-indicating radiobeacon (EPIRB) meeting the requirements of §80.1061;

-(vii) Be equipped with an automatic radiotelephone alarm signal generator meeting the requirements of §80.221; and
+and

+REASON: No longer used

-(viii) Participate in the AMVER system while engaged on any voyage where the vessel is navigated in the open sea for more than 24 hours.
+(vii) Participate in the AMVER system while engaged on any voyage where the vessel is navigated in the open sea for more than 24 hours.
 Copies of the AMVER Bulletin are available at: AMVER Maritime Relations, USCG Battery Park Building, Room 201, New York, NY 10004–1499.
 Phone 212–668–7764; Fax 212–668–7684.

-(5) Vessels must comply with the requirements for a navigation receiver or manual updating of position information contained in §80.1085(c).
+(5) Vessels must comply with the requirements for interconnection to a navigation receiver contained in §80.1085(c).